 Sandra Seaton is the librettist of The First Bluebird in the Morning, a newly commissioned Digital Short by composer Carlos Simon (2021).

 Sandra Seaton is a playwright and librettist.
-Her plays have been performed in cities throughout the country, including New York, Chicago, and Los Angeles, and her libretto for the song cycle From the Diary of Sally Hemings, a collaboration with Pulitzer Prize-winning composer William Bolcom and commissioned by mezzo soprano Florence Quivar, has been performed at such venues as Carnegie Hall, the Kennedy Center.
-In a review of the song cycle’s premiere at the Library of Congress, Seaton’s text was praised by the Washington Post for its “subtle, penetrating power.”
-A CD of From The Diary of Sally Hemings, with Metropolitan Opera soprano Alyson Cambridge and pianist Lydia Brown, is available from White Pine Music and Hal Leonard.
+Her plays have been performed in cities throughout the country, and her libretto for the solo opera From the Diary of Sally Hemings, set to music by composer William Bolcom and commissioned by mezzo soprano Florence Quivar, has been performed at such venues as Carnegie Hall and the Kennedy Center.
+In a review of the solo opera’s premiere at the Library of Congress, Seaton’s text was praised by the Washington Post for its “subtle, penetrating power.”
+A CD of From The Diary of Sally Hemings, with soprano Alyson Cambridge and pianist Lydia Brown, is available from White Pine Music and Hal Leonard.
 Seaton’s one-woman drama Sally, in which an aged Sally Hemings recalls her life with Jefferson, starred Zabryna Guevara as Sally Hemings.

 In 2019 Seaton received a commission from the Washington National Opera’s American Opera Initiative with composer Carlos Simon to create a libretto for an original work Night Trip about a young woman’s life-changing journey to the South to visit her relatives.
 In January,2020, the opera premiered at the Kennedy Center.
 A review in the Washington Post singled out “Seaton’s candid, vernacular text” for “gradually revealing dramatic and poetic substance.”

 Seaton’s other works include a spoken word piece, King: A Reflection on the Life of Dr. Martin Luther King, Jr. with spirituals sung by Metropolitan Opera tenor George Shirley and the song cycle Vegetarian Wedding with composer Erik Santos.